Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 Once attached to your laptop – or indeed phone via a dongle – and selected as means of audio output, the DAC’s LED will shine one of six colours to indicate the sampling rate: red for standby, green for 44.1kHz, blue for 48kHz, yellow for 88.2 kHz, light blue for 96kHz or purple when decoding MQA.
 It's a great feature for at-a-glance checking and helps justify the extra outlay.

-Read the full review: AudioQuest DragonFly Cobalt
+Read our full AudioQuest DragonFly Cobalt review

-When discussing DACs to improve the sound quality of your music, Bluetooth puts the cat among the pigeons owing to the inescapable truth that its delivery has yet to catch up with both wi-fi and wired listening for a truly high fidelity sound.
+When discussing DACs to improve the sound quality of your music, Bluetooth puts the cat among the pigeons owing to the inescapable truth that its delivery has yet to catch up with both wi-fi and wired listening for a truly high-fidelity sound.
 However, when portability is paramount and convenience is key, you cannot currently better the iFi Go Blu.
 It levels up your phone’s sound with very little effort or added weight in your pocket or strain on your wallet.
 It can sit in the tiny watch pocket of your jeans, doing its good work nowhere near your actual phone, and if you’re working in a cafe, it will both look and sound exceptionally good next to your flat white.
 Highly recommended.

-Read the full iFi Go Blu review
+Read our full iFi Go Blu review

 The superb Hugo 2 features all the inputs and outputs you could realistically require from a product of this type, including digital optical, coaxial and mini-USB.
 Music can also be fed to a pair of wireless headphones via aptX Bluetooth.
 3.5mm and 6.3mm headphone outputs also feature, plus a pair of stereo RCAs to connect an amplifier.